-How to Make New Friends as Adults: 14 Tips That Has Worked For Me
+How to Make New Friends as Adults: 14 Tips That Have Worked For Me

 When was the last time you made a new friend?
 How many new friends did you make in the past 2 years?
 Have you found it more challenging to make new friends as an adult, especially during the pandemic?